storesafe/cordova-sqlite-storage/README.md

 - no `echoTest` or `selfTest` possible
 - no `deleteDatabase` calls

+This kind of usage on Safari and Chrome desktop browser (with (WebKit) Web SQL) is now covered by the `spec` test suite.

 It would be ideal for the application code to abstract the openDatabase part away from the rest of the database access code.

 ### Windows platform notes